dotnet/docs/docs/standard/io/file-path-formats.md

 If the path starts with something other than a separator, the current drive and current directory are applied.
 For example, if the path is `filecompare` and the current directory is `C:\utilities\`, the result is `C:\utilities\filecompare\`.

 > [!IMPORTANT]
 > Relative paths are dangerous in multithreaded applications (that is, most applications) because the current directory is a per-process setting.
 Any thread can change the current directory at any time.
+Starting with .NET Core 2.1, you can call the <xref:System.IO.Path.GetFullPath%28System.String,System.String&29> method to get an absolute path from a relative path and the base path (the current directory) that you want to resolve it against.

 ### Canonicalizing separators

 All forward slashes (`/`) are converted into the standard Windows separator, the back slash (`\`).
-If they are present, series of slashes that follow the first two slashes are collapsed into a single slash.
+If they are present, a series of slashes that follow the first two slashes are collapsed into a single slash.

-> [!IMPORTANT]
-> It is only when identifying paths for normalization purposes that the direction of the slash does not matter.
-Forward slashes are not supported in Windows outside of this normalization step.
-This is critically important if normalization is skipped.

 ### Evaluating relative components

 As the path is processed, any components or segments that are composed of a single or a double period (`.` or `..`) are evaluated:

-- For a single period, the current segment is removed, since it refers to the current directory).
+- For a single period, the current segment is removed, since it refers to the current directory.

 - For a double period, the current segment and the parent segment are removed, since the double period refers to the parent directory.